webplatform/docs-wpd/Flags/index.md

 * ''TODO: fill out this list with other standards bodies''

 ===Browser Support===
 Which browsers support this technology.
-'Everywhere' means that more than 90% of that browsers' users world wide supports the technology (perhaps with prefixes).
-'Stable' means that that browser's most recent stable release includes support.
-'Preview' means that a preview release of that browser includes support.
+'Stable' means that that browser's most recent main release includes support.
+'Preview' means that a preview release of that browser (e.g. a "Beta", "Alpha", or "Developer Preview") includes support.
 Only one of these tags should be included for each browser (and always the highest one).
-* Internet_Explorer_Everywhere
-* Firefox_Everywhere
-* Safari_Everywhere
-* Opera_Everywhere
-* Chrome_Everywhere
 * Internet_Explorer_Stable
 * Firefox_Stable
 * Safari_Stable